bitfactory-software/anyxx/README.md

 - You cannot use all your types all the time because of restricted build resources: time and space.

 For example, imagine a std::variant for some hundred different alternatives.
-This is where **programming on a large scale** begins and runtime dispatch is the proven means.
+This is where **programming on a large scale** begins and get_meta_data dispatch is the proven means.

 At this point arises another problem, when it comes to "inversion of control" in regard to the type of the parameter objects passed into the callback:
 - In static dispatch, you have the full type information.